prantlf/karma-sourcemap-loader/README.md

 };
 ```

-The code below shows a sample configuration of the preprocessor with source map loading only for files with the `sourceMappingURL` set.
-The default behaviour is trying to load source maps for all JavaScript files, also those without the `sourceMappingURL` set.
+The code below shows a sample configuration of the preprocessor with source map loading also for files without the `sourceMappingURL`.
+The default behaviour tries loading source maps only for JavaScript files with the `sourceMappingURL` set.

 ```js
 // karma.conf.js